Landslides are one of the disasters that make the least amount of headlines, yet are surprisingly common and highly destructive.

 - A toilet and sanitation kit: Since the power lines and plumbing system may be disrupted, you should consider an alternative to flushing your toilet.
 This toilet kit is amazing because it contains your #1 and #2 in a bucket with a sanitary solution to optimize your hygiene and prevent the spread of disease.

 - A complete first aid kit: Since medical assistance may not be able to get to everyone immediately, make sure you have the basic supplies to take care of at least minor wounds.
 Remember that disruption to the city’s infrastructure is possible, so consider getting extra prescription medication in the event that pharmacies don’t get their regular deliveries of meds.

-- Important documents: Keeping a digital copy of each of your documents on the Cloud is highly recommended because you don’t have the guarantee that you’ll be able to recover them from your home or take them with you in a moment’s notice.
+- Important documents: Keeping a digital copy of each of your documents on the Cloud is highly recommended because you don’t have the guarantee that you’ll be able to recover them from your home or take them with you at a moment’s notice.

 - All emergencies cause a disruption in our communication methods, either because of broken or saturated telephone lines.
 Make sure you're aware of other uncommon communications that could help you get in touch with your loved ones after a disaster.

 - Recovering from a disaster takes some time, but it can take much longer than expected if you don't have proof of your most important documents.
 Do you know which ones those are?
 Find out here!